 Discuss the benefits and process with colleagues who have been through it to gain a good understanding of what is required.
 If possible, link up with a mentor who will be a source of valuable information and support.
 Do complete your application form diligently, ensuring that you detail all relevant information about yourself so that it validates your capabilities.

 What are your future goals?

-To remain in the industry and provide a first-class service to my clients whilst maintaining my competence through continuing professional development (CPD).
-I will also assist colleagues with their development goals.
+To remain in the industry and provide a first-class service to my clients while maintaining my competence through Continuing Professional Development (CPD).
+Also, assisting my colleagues with their own development goals.